wombleton/gitlaw-nz/acts/R/Radiocommunications Act 1989.md

     (3) Every person commits an offence who, in purported compliance with any requirement made under subsection (1), furnishes information, or produces a document, knowing it to be false or misleading in a material respect.

-    (4) Every person who commits an offence against subsection (3) is liable on summary conviction to a fine not exceeding,---
+    (4) Every person who commits an offence against subsection (3) is liable on conviction to a fine not exceeding,---

     *   (a) in the case of an individual, $10,000:

     *   (b) in the case of a body corporate, $25,000\.

+    Section 66(4): amended, on 1 July 2013, by [section 413][340] of the Criminal Procedure Act 2011 (2011 No 81).

 #### Appeals